bronto/classy-php/README.md

 ```PHP
 setCacheDir($dir)
 ````
 Sets the path to use for all caching.
 For performance reasons, Classy has to cache it's custom versions of your real classes.
-Unless overridden with this function, Classy use the default: /tmp/classy
+Unless overridden with this function, Classy will use the default: /tmp/classy

 ```PHP
 setClassFilter(function($class){